sahib/rmlint/docs/rmlint.1.rst

 :``--replay [path.json]``:

     Read an existing json file and re-output it.
-This is very useful if you want to reformat, refilter or resort the output you got from an previous run.
+This is very useful if you want to reformat, refilter or resort the output you got from a previous run.
     Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
 You can also merge several previous runs by using ``--replay`` more than once, in this case it will merge all files